atal-neupane/Personal-Trainer/README.md

                            Technology used:
                             .Framework used is MEDIAPIPE developed by google.
                             .Convolutional Neural Networks, also known as convnets, a type of deep-learning model almost universally used in computer vision applications.
-                            .We can  apply convnets to image-classification problems—in particular those involving small training datasets.
+                            .We can  apply convnets to image-classification
+                            problem—in particular those involving small training datasets.